Suhoy95/yasco/README.md

 ![](images/morning.jpg)

-- THat moment, when you decide to explain the problem math friend shortly, but instead of it made math problem definition and have to corrupt HTML page with dev-tools to make a good screenshot:
+- That moment, when you decide to shortly explain the problem to math friend, but instead of it made the math problem definition and have to corrupt HTML page with dev-tools to make a good screenshot:

 ![](images/2019-03-06-math-friend.png)